Media Storm

 Details

 The multi award-winning investigative and current affairs podcast: this is news that starts with the people who are normally asked last.
 Media Storm is an essential guide to today’s chaotic clickbait climate.
-Every Thursday, journalists Mathilda Mallinson and Helena Wadia storm through the headlines with the most important (and most overlooked) people in the story: the ones living it.
+Every week, journalists Mathilda Mallinson and Helena Wadia storm through the headlines, and seeking out the voices of the most important (and most overlooked) people in the story: the ones living it.
 From ‘illegal immigrants’ to sex workers, strikers to prisoners, indigenous groups to trans people, many communities caught in the eye of the media storm are denied a fair voice in the coverage around them.
 Media Storm restores ‘right of reply’ to underrepresented minorities and equips listeners to take the mainstream media with a pinch of salt.
 It's your weekly current affairs round-up - but not as you know it.
 Featuring cross-platform comparisons, shrewd bullsh*t-radars, and finding the facts behind the fear-mongering, Media Storm is guaranteed to leave you with plenty to talk about.
 Become a supporter: patreon.com/MediaStormPodcast

 Recent Episodes